christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 ### Consistency Considerations

-- As in InfluxDB, having all data replicated with a consensus protocol may be inpractical and slows down the system
+- As other related data stores such as InfluxDB show, having all data replicated strong consistently with a consensus protocol may be inpractical and slows down the system/currently this is challenging to provide both strong consistency and support high throughputs
 - As others are doing (Apache IoTDB), one could use different protocols for different parts of the implementation, as such for meta data/cluster management, region management, schemas, data itself...
 Maybe just use raft for meta data and have primary-copy or another approach for the data itself?
 Perhaps the user should decide this for themselves based on their consistency requirements?
+- But also others like EventStoreDB do provide strong consistency on all layers, to the cost of...

+\todo{Evaluate performance of EventStoreDB!}

 TODO the final consistency model should be decided on
 - use case